This post may contain affiliate links.

-For travellers not from Toronto, these suggestions on where to hang out break down into three main areas:
+For travellers not from Toronto, these suggestions on where to hang out break down into four main areas:

 - Yorkville: The flashy upscale gallery/haute fashion area just north of Bloor Street between Yonge Street and Avenue Road